afaraldo/fleet-management-system/README.md

 nvm use --default 18.11

 * System dependencies

+You need to install ImageMagick
+Use dnf install ImageMagick ImageMagick-devel in RHEL Linux [https://www.linuxcapable.com/how-to-install-imagemagick-on-rocky-linux-8/]
+Use apt install imagemagick

 bundle install # for dependencies in RoR yarn install   # for dependencies in NodeJS